Last updated 18 April 2022

 Pearl Kendrick: Using Careful Controls

 During the 1930s, Pearl Kendrick at the Michigan Department of Health developed a whooping cough (pertussis) vaccine that she hoped would be more effective than previous vaccines.
 An important part of showing the effectiveness of the vaccine involved a control group of children who did not receive the vaccine.
-This was something of an innovation at the time, but Kendrick knew that having a control group would add weight to her findings if the vaccine proved to be effective.
-The rate of pertussis disease in the control group would allow Kendrick to easily demonstrate whether or not her vaccine could reduce the rate of disease in the experimental group.
+This was something of an innovation at the time, but Kendrick knew that having a control group would add weight to her findings if the vaccine proved effective.
+The rate of pertussis disease in the control group would allow Kendrick to easily demonstrate whether her vaccine could reduce the rate of disease in the experimental group.

 Kendrick assigned children to her pertussis experimental group if they came to a clinic seeking pertussis vaccination.
 For the control group, she found children at random from a list kept by a city health department of unimmunized children.
 One fault that we would see today in Kendrick’s experiment design was the lack of randomization in the assignment of children to either the experimental group or the control group.
 Randomization is a method of using chance alone to assign subjects to a control or experimental group.
-Researchers use randomization because it helps to ensure that differences between the two groups will not influence the outcome of the experiment.
+Researchers use randomization because it helps ensure that differences between the two groups will not influence the outcome of the experiment.
 If Kendrick had randomized assignments, she would have minimized differences between the vaccinated group and the group she merely observed.

 In spite of this shortcoming, Kendrick’s trial helped establish norms and expectations for future vaccine trials, and it clearly showed the efficacy of her vaccine.